 (l-r): Ensign Grant, Commander Alverson, and Senior Chief Murray, the renovation coordinator.

-During this time the Naval Academy, including the band, received a Meritorious Unit Commendation, and the Band returned to it's beautifully renovated spaces.
-There was some fine tuning to do, but the large stanchions were gone from the rehearsal room (now EVERYONE can see the conductor), there was a new library with modern storage facilities, a control room for a recording studio, nice new office spaces, and many other improvements.
+During this time the Naval Academy, including the band, received a Meritorious Unit Commendation, and the Band returned to its beautifully renovated spaces.
+There was some fine-tuning to do, but the large stanchions were gone from the rehearsal room (now EVERYONE can see the conductor), there was a new library with modern storage facilities, a control room for a recording studio, updated office spaces, and many other improvements.

 The Chamber Winds, 2000 - Ken Collins (conductor)